Gold ground: Mosaics

 It was only in the 1st and 2nd centuries that wall, as opposed to floor, mosaics became common in the Greco-Roman world, at first for damp tombs and nymphea, before being used in religious settings by the late 4th century.
 At first they were concentrated on or around the apse and sanctuary behind the main altar.
-It was found that "by careful lighting, they seemed to not to enclose but to enlarge the space which they surrounded".
+It was found that "by careful lighting, they seemed not to enclose but to enlarge the space which they surrounded".

 One of the earliest surviving groups of gold-ground mosaics, from before about 440, is in Santa Maria Maggiore in Rome, on the "triumphal arch" and nave (the apse mosaics are much later), although those in the nave are placed too high to be seen clearly.
 The amount of gold background varies between scenes, and is often mixed with architectural settings, blue skies, and other elements.
 Later, mosaic became "the vehicle of choice for conveying the truth of Orthodox beliefs", as well as "the imperial medium par excellence".

 The traditional view, now challenged by some scholars, is that patterns of mosaic use spread from the court workshops of Constantinople, from which teams were sometimes despatched to other parts of the empire, or beyond as diplomatic gifts, and that their involvement can be deduced from the relatively higher quality of their production.